The HyperTexts

 in modern English translations by Michael R. Burch

 This page contains modern English translations of ancient Greek and Latin poems about Eros/Cupid by poets like Sappho of Lesbos, Rufinus, Archais, Alcaeus, Asclepiades, Antipater, Marcus Argentarius, Capito and Claudianus.
-Eros was the Greek counterpart of the Roman god Cupid.
-While today we tend to think of Cupid as an angelic cherub shooting arrows and making people fall in love, the ancient Greek and Roman poets often portrayed Eros/Cupid as a terrible troublemaker who was driving them mad with uncontrollable desires!
+Eros was the ancient Greek god of erotic love (or, in biblical terms, "lust") and Cupid was his Roman equivalent.
+While we tend to think of Cupid as an angelic cherub shooting arrows and making people fall in love, ancient Greek and Roman poets often portrayed Eros/Cupid as a terrible troublemaker who toyed with their affections, then drove them mad with uncontrollable desires!
+Modern poets have been known to feel the same way...

 Gleyre Le Coucher de Sappho by Marc-Charles-Gabriel Gleyre